TayIorRobinson/notes/_posts/2023-06-28-uninstall-the-nightowl-app-now.md

 > •WHEREAS, NightOwl app enables Users to share internet traffic by modifying their device's network settings to be used as a gateway for internet traffic.
 Additionally, the User's device acts as a gateway for NightOwl app's Clients, including companies that specialize in web and market research, SEO, brand protection, content delivery, cybersecurity, etc.

-We have contacted NightOwl regarding this, and haven't recieved a response yet.

 [^1]: <https://www.kramser.xyz/>
 [^2]: <https://nightowlapp.co/imprint>